mozilla-services/tecken/docs/dev.rst

 startup.
 You can also use the "Dev containers: Reopen in container" command from the command palette.
 The container has all Python requirements installed.
-IntelliSense, type checking, code formatting with Black and running the tests
+IntelliSense, type checking, code formatting with Black and running the tests from the test browser are all set up to work without further configuration.

 What services are running in a local dev environment
 ----------------------------------------------------